xkmato/uvocollab/UvoCollab MVP Task List.md

   - **Dependencies:** Task 4.1
   - **Acceptance Criteria (AC):**

-    - \[ \] Users can filter the list of Legends by genre, price range, and service type24242424.
+    - \[x\] Users can filter the list of Legends by genre, price range, and service type24242424.
 (Note: This requires adding genre and price_range fields to the Legend's user doc).

-  - **Status:** To Do
+  - **Status:** Completed

 ### **Epic 5: Collaboration Flow: Pitch, Acceptance & Payment**